EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 YIKES, Inc. Easy MailChimp Extender
 ===========

-The MailChimp extender allows you to easily control your eMarketing with the simple addition of a shortcode or with the addition of simple php in your template file.
+The MailChimp extender allows you to easily control your eMarketing with the addition of a shortcode in a post or page or a PHP tag in your template file.
+Simply create your lists in MailChimp and copy and paste the list ID created by MailChimp into the plugin admin.

+In addition, this plugin allows you to customize your signup forms with CSS.
+You can add as many of the base MailChimp list fields as you like and order them via an easy drag-and-drop interface.

 Targeted email messages are a more effective form of eMarketing for your business.
-This easy to use plugin allows your user to choose the exact information they want to receive.
-Simply create your lists in MailChimp and copy and paste the list ID created by MailChimp.

-In addition, this plugin allows you to collect information from your visitors through a custom form.
-Collect as much or as little detail as you like!
-You can collect information from your visitors such as name, city, zip code to further personalize and target your email marketing.

-The advantages of using MailChimp are vast and now you can expand upon its abilities easily.
+The advantages of using MailChimp are vast and now you can expand upon its abilities in Wordpress easily.
 With simple installation and easy to follow instructions, this extender will considerably improve your email marketing campaigns.

+If you notice any issues, please submit a bug on our [Github Issue Tracker](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/issues "Github Issue Tracker") and I'll look in to it as soon as possible.

 Installation
 ===========